About

 Language of this website

 The specification and related documentation are primarily written in English, because the target audience is non-native speakers of German.
-German and Alman versions of the specification are currently under development.
+The specification is also available in German and in Alman itself, through the language switcher.

 The Alman specification is open source and can be edited on GitHub.